skip to Main Content

 One in four Americans experience financial instability due to medical bills, and a third delay treatments because of the cost.
 Nearly half of these people list hospital stays as the greatest expense, and more than half of those with medical debt do not have any other debt on their credit reports.

-Finding solutions to resolve medical debt
+Finding solutions to resolve pending medical bills

 When medical debt has eaten into life savings and the financial means to cover household expenses, credit card payments, or even the home mortgage, the problem can become unmanageable.
 Some solutions can include: